 What Should You Do With the Security Deposit if a Tenant Passes Away?

 Dealing with a tenant passing is never an ideal situation.
 Your top priority as a landlord is to make sure you are protected legally by following all local and state laws regarding a tenant’s death.
 Following the proper procedures can help ease the financial impacts, as well as allow you to find a new tenant as quickly as possible.
-If there are next of kin, be as compassionate as possible, work with the family to remove any personal belongings, and get the rental returned to a place where it can lawfully be turned back over to you.
-When you are ready to find a new tenant, be sure to complete a thorough tenant screening and online rental application.
+If there are next of kin, be as compassionate as possible, work with the family to remove any personal belongings, and get the rental returned to a place where it can lawfully be turned back to you.

 What to Do if a Tenant Dies in a Rental FAQs